 Tips to use it: Try a social media insights tool, like Metigy, to track posts geared towards selling.
 This tool can help you see the times you need to post your eCommerce marketing content so that your target audience is more likely to see it and make a purchase.

 Is there a better way to track Instagram metrics?

-Native Instagram insights are certainly an excellent place to start and they provide useful data.
+Native Instagram insights are certainly an excellent place to start, and they provide valuable data.
 But one thing they are missing is a professional marketing dashboard.
-There is no way to use custom date ranges or define your own metrics.
+There is no way to use custom date ranges or define your metrics.

-And once your social output starts to grow, it can quickly get cumbersome to use Instagram insights to plan your social campaigns, as there is no way to view data across your other social profiles.
+And once your social output starts to grow, it can quickly get cumbersome to use the Instagram analytics tools to plan your social campaigns, as there is no way to view data across your other social profiles.

-Anyone serious about social media marketing needs a dedicated social dashboard like Metigy that automatically creates insightful dashboards, giving you the data you need at a glance.
-Not only that, but you can easily define your own metrics and create your own charts.
+Anyone serious about social media marketing needs a dedicated social dashboard like Metigy that automatically creates insight dashboards, giving you the data you need at a glance.
+Not only that, but you can easily define your metrics and create your own charts.

-Metigy’s all-in-one social media management tool means you can stay organized and offer your users the best possible experience.
+Metigy’s all-in-one social media management tool means you can stay organized, attract new followers, and offer your users the best possible experience.